RADOSLAVA VORGIĆ, soprano,

 Radoslava finished her studies and received a degree in music pedagogy and voice at the Music Academy of Novi Sad with Professor Milica Stojadinović in Serbia and completed her Master’s studies in concert and operatic singing as well as postgraduate studies with Professor Claudia Eder at the Johannes Gutenberg University in Mainz, Germany.

-Next engagement will lead her to wonderful city in Germany, Wiesbaden.
+At the beginning this year, Radoslava Vorgic had the opportunity to sing again in wonderful city in Germany, Wiesbaden.
 Solo Soprano in Handel´s Messiah with Christian Pfeifer as a conductor and a new role in State Theater Wiesbaden in modern opera Anna Nicole, with Albert Horne as a conductor and Bernd Mottl, regie.